dig-eg-gaz/hugo-site/old-site-resources/posts/2016/f16-analysis-cyr/index.md

 ---
-layout: page
-title: Bubonic Plague In Egypt, 1905
+title: "Bubonic Plague In Egypt, 1905"
-author: Erek Cyr
-permalink: /analysis/2016/cyr-analysis
-header:
-  image_fullwidth: front-page.jpg
+authors: [Erek Cyr]
 ---
 The goal of this final project was to focus and analyze instances of ‘disease’ found within the pages of the Egyptian Gazette in the year 1905.
 Each student in the class